penguineer/penguineer/README.md

 I will consider sponsorship as an income and pledge to spend a matching amount of time working on FLOSS and music projects!

+### Time spent developing (experimental)

+I am still ironing out the kinks of this fun statistics, so please take it with a grain of salt for now.

 <!--START_SECTION:waka-->

 ```txt